rancher/docs/content/rke/latest/en/upgrades/configuring-strategy/_index.md

 The maximum number of unavailable controlplane and worker nodes can be configured in the `cluster.yml` before upgrading the cluster:

 - **max_unavailable_controlplane:** The maximum number of controlplane nodes that can fail without causing the cluster upgrade to fail.
-By default, `max_unavailable_controlplane` is defined as 2 nodes.
+By default, `max_unavailable_controlplane` is defined as one node.
 - **max_unavailable_worker:** The maximum number of worker nodes that can fail without causing the cluster upgrade to fail.
 By default, `max_unavailable_worker` is defined as 10 percent of all worker nodes.*

 /*  This number can be configured as a percentage or as an integer.
 When defined as a percentage, the batch size is rounded down to the nearest node, with a minimum of one node per batch.